Joel-James/disable-post-revision/readme.txt

 == Description ==

 But default WordPress use post revisions to save each post revisions in your database.
-If you care about the server and database usage, these post revisions may be a headache.
+If you care about the server and database size, these post revisions may be a headache.
 If you feel that you don't want post revision feature for a post type you can't simply disable it from settings page.
 But with this plugin it is very easy.

 = What is Disable Post Revisions? =